Ag-Gel National Park

 Ag-Gel National Park (Ağ göl Milli Parkı) — is a national park of Azerbaijan.
 It was established in an area in Ağcabədi Rayon and Beyləqan Rayon administrative districts on July 5, 2003, on the basis of the former "Ag-Gol State Reserve" and "Ag-Gol State Game Reserve" which it superseded, on a surface area of 17924 ha.

-A big part of it is the Lake Ağgöl, an internationally recognized area of global importance which was declared as Important Bird Area (IBA) when it was placed in the list of Ramsar wetlands of international importance in 2001.
+A big part of the national park is the Lake Ağgöl, an internationally recognized area of global importance which was declared an Important Bird Area (IBA) when it was placed in the list of Ramsar wetlands of international importance in 2001.

 Description

 Ag-Gol, situated in the Mil plain of the Kur-Araz lowlands has a semi-desert landscape and is an important overwintering and nesting place for birds.
 Over 140 species of birds are found in the park, including 89 species of nesting birds (partridge, spoonbill, swan, teal, bustard, etc.).
 Approximately 30 specimens of charadriiformes and 24 specimens of anseriformers have chosen this reserve home for themselves.
-Some of the bird species living here such as Francolinus, white-tailed eagle, white pelicans (Pelicanus onocrotalus) and Dalmatin pelicans (Pelicanus crispus) are added to the "Red Book".
+Some of the bird species living here such as Francolinus, white-tailed eagle, great white pelicans (Pelicanus onocrotalus) and Dalmatian pelicans (Pelicanus crispus) are added to the Red Book of Azerbaijan.

 In addition to birds, the reserve is rich with 20 fish species such as pike, erythroculter, mongolicus and carp.
 However, it was much richer for its fish species in the past as it was connected with the River Kura.
 Furthermore, there are green toad, hylidae and lake trod in the reserve.
 Besides, it is possible to see the Caspian and swamp turtles, common and water grass snakes in the reserve.

 Moreover, 22 species of mammals such as wild boar, coypu and jungle cat (Felis chaus) occur in the reserve.